tauman/javascript-info/README.md

 # JavaScript Overview

 ## The Node.js Event Loop
-Here is an excellent five-part article that explains how the Node.js event loop works in great detail:
+Here is an excellent five-part article that explains how the Node.js event loop works in great detail (external website):

 1. [Event Loop and the Big Picture](https://jsblog.insiderattack.net/event-loop-and-the-big-picture-nodejs-event-loop-part-1-1cb67a182810)
 2. [Timers, Immediates and Next Ticks](https://jsblog.insiderattack.net/timers-immediates-and-process-nexttick-nodejs-event-loop-part-2-2c53fd511bb3)